DjangoGirls/organizer-manual/environment/README.md

 ## Code of Conduct

 Each event has to follow and enforce our [Code of Conduct](http://djangogirls.org/coc/).
-CoC is a set of rules that aim to provide inclusive environment for people of different genders, colors, religion or else.
+The CoC is a set of rules that aim to provide inclusive environment for people of different genders, colors, religion or else.

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, should not be tolerated.